Forssa: Population

 Population concentration spots of the Forssa industrial community are the Kalliomäki wooden house area to the north of the river Loimijoki and the wooden house areas of Vanha Kuhala, Uusikylä and Yliskylä to the south of the river.
 Throughout the decades, new city districts have been built around this historical centre.
 The Viksberg apartment building suburb was mostly built in the 1970s and the suburb of Tölö in the 1970s and 1980s, but their population has been decreasing.
 Recently the population has increased in the city outskirts through construction of detached houses and also in the city centre through construction of apartment buildings.

 In late 2011, about 13.5 percent of the population of Forssa belonged to the age bracket of 0 to 14 years, 63.2 percent to the bracket of 15 to 64 years and 23.3 percent to the bracket of over 64 years.
 In the long run, both the absolute number and the proportion of children have significantly decreased.
 The elderly are the only age group to increase in either absolute number or proportion.
 In 1997 the number of children fell below the number of the elderly.

-The most of the children live in new small house areas on the edge of the central conurbation.
-The most of the elderly live in Korkeavaha and the city centre, where the proportion of people of 64 years or older is 40 percent.
+Most of the children live in new small house areas on the edge of the central conurbation.
+Most of the elderly live in Korkeavaha and the city centre, where the proportion of people of 64 years or older is 40 percent.

 From 1980 to 2010 the language distribution in Forssa has remained fairly stable.
 The absolute number of Finnish language speakers has decreased by about 1,900 people, but the proportion has only decreased by a little from 99.6 percent to 97.1 percent.
 The number of Swedish language speakers has decreased by about a third.
 The most significant increase has been in the group of people speaking other languages than Finnish or Swedish, which has increased manifold.

 Congregations

-The most of the people in Forssa belong to the Evangelical Lutheran Church of Finland.
-In late 2011 the church included 14,678 Forssa inhabitants, which amounts to 82.3 percent of the city population.
-The other 3,155 inhabitants belong to the Orthodox church, other religions, or to the resident registration.
+In 2023, the Evangelical Lutheran Church was the largest religious group with 70.9% of the population of Forssa.
+Other religious groups accounted for 2.3% of the population.
+26.8% of the population had no religious affiliation.

 According to the 2018 division Forssa includes its own congregation of the Evangelical Lutheran Church.
 The former congregation of Koijärvi was annexed to the congregation of Forssa in 2007.
 The city has an activity centre of the Hämeenlinna Orthodox congregation, a Jehovah's Witnesses Kingdom Hall, a Pentecostal Salem church and activity of the Evangelical Free Church of Finland.
 The Evangelical Free Church has its premises in the Kerhola building commissioned by the Forssa company.
 Forssa also has a cemetery of the Union of Freethinkers of Finland.

 The Pentecostal Church of Finland has its own congregation in Forssa and the Evangelical Free Church of Finland also has its own free congregation in Forssa.